The SAGE program is a unique model for providing legal, social and other support to vulnerable women experiencing, or at risk of, family violence.

 - co-case management with referring agencies

-Additional supports such as financial counselling, tenancy advocacy, housing support, children’s counselling, income support, health and employment can be accessed through SAGE’s broad partnership network.
+Additional supports such as financial counselling, housing support, children’s counselling, income support, health and employment can be accessed through SAGE’s broad partnership network.

 SAGE seeks to overcome barriers that can make accessing services more difficult for some women experiencing family violence.